honzamach/ansible-role-postgresql/README.rst

 This role is intended to keep the things as simple as possible and performs only basic installation and configuration of the PostgreSQL service.
 Any advanced configuration adjustments have to be done manually.
+This role installs the latest version 11 and can optionally remove the 10.x.
+The actual migration is however quite complex process and must be done manually.

 Requirements